 Our travel guides picked us up at 7:00 sharp in order to be on time for the boat that left at 8:00.
 The speedboat ride to Praslin is about an hour-long and I do recommend tanning on the boat if you can – the sun is just perfect this early in the morning (yet don’t forget your sunscreen)!

 Vallée de Mai

-This park in Praslin is a UNESCO World Heritage Site!
-It is so beautiful that it is believed to be the original site of the Garden of Eden <3 It holds about 6000 Coco De Mer trees (see the bonus tip in the end to find out about the Coco De Mer!) and many beautiful birds.
+The garden holds about 6000 Coco De Mer trees (see the bonus tip in the end to find out about the Coco De Mer!) and many beautiful birds.
 Please ask your travel guides in advance whether your visit to the island will include going into this garden, otherwise you might miss it.